lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 createApp({
   data() {
     return {
-      message: "If you see this message in your browswer, that means Vue is successfully mounted! 🙌" }
+      message: "If you see this message in your browser, that means Vue is successfully mounted! 🙌" }
   }
 }).mount('#app')